matteosaponati/predictive_neuron/README.md

 + `./models/` contains the Python Class of the different models
 + `./scripts/` contains scripts to run the model on different types of inputs and network implementations
 + `./utils/` contains the Python modules for training and the helper functions for the analysis

++ `environment.yml` configuration file with all the dependencies listed
++ `setup.py` python script for installation with pip
 -------------------------